Let's grab a bite to eat.

 Appearance: Larger than many species of gecko, leopard geckos grow up to 11 inches.
 In contrast to those in the wild, captive bred leopard geckos come in a wild range of colours and patterns

 Diet & Feeding: Leopard geckos are not picky eaters (life in the desert can supply limited eating opportunities) - they eat a wide variety of insects and invertebrates.
-For when food sources are low, leopard geckos store a fat reserve in their tail
+When food sources are low, leopard geckos store a fat reserve in their tail

 Social Behaviour: Leopard geckos are quite docile creatures in captivity and even enjoy human contact